Playback speed:

 Creation of Marriage in Genesis

 Genesis 2:24 further emphasizes this bond: “Therefore shall a man leave his father and his mother, and shall cleave unto his wife: and they shall be one flesh.”
 This verse establishes the foundation of marriage as a divine institution where two individuals unite to become one entity.
-The physical and spiritual union in marriage is a reflection of God’s design and purpose for humanity.
+Marriage’s physical and spiritual union reflects God’s design and purpose for humanity.

 Companionship and Intimacy

 Marriage, as described in the Bible, is not merely a social contract but a sacred covenant that fulfills human needs for companionship and intimacy.
-Proverbs 18:22 states, “Whoso findeth a wife findeth a good thing, and obtaineth favour of the LORD.”
-This verse highlights the blessing and favor that comes with finding a life partner.
+Proverbs 18:22 states, “Whoso findeth a wife findeth a good thing, and obtaineth favor of the LORD.”
+This verse highlights the blessing and favor of finding a life partner.

 The Universal Institution of Marriage

-Marriage is a universal institution that transcends cultures and time periods.
-It is the oldest human institution, established by God at the very beginning of creation.
-Hebrews 13:4 affirms the honor and sanctity of marriage: “Marriage is honourable in all, and the bed undefiled: but whoremongers and adulterers God will judge.”
+Marriage is a universal institution that transcends cultures and periods.
+It is the oldest human institution, established by God at the beginning of creation.
+Hebrews 13:4 affirms the honor and sanctity of marriage: “Marriage is honorable in all, and the bed undefiled: but whoremongers and adulterers God will judge.”

 Despite its universal recognition, marriage is facing challenges in modern society.
 A 2003 article in The New York Times declared, “The United States is becoming a post-marital society.”
 This observation points to a growing trend where marriage is viewed as optional or outdated.
 However, the decline of marriage has significant implications for societal stability and the welfare of children.

 Research consistently shows that children raised in stable, two-parent households fare better in various aspects of life.
 A study published in the Journal of Marriage and Family found that children living with both biological parents have better academic, emotional, and social outcomes compared to those from single-parent or step-family households (SpringerLink).
-These findings underscore the importance of maintaining the traditional family structure as a means of ensuring the well-being of future generations.
+These findings underscore the importance of maintaining the traditional family structure to ensure the well-being of future generations.

 The Role of Parents in a Traditional Family